Student loans in the United States: Reform proposals

 Organizations that advocate for student loan reform include the Debt Collective and Student Loan Justice.

 Some pundits proposed that colleges share liability on defaulted student loans.

 Sen. Bernie Sanders (I-Vt.) and Rep. Pramila Jayapal (D-Wash.) introduced legislation in 2017 to "make public colleges and universities tuition-free for working families and to significantly reduce student debt."
 The policy would eliminate undergraduate tuition and fees at public colleges and universities, lower interest rates, and allow those with existing debt to refinance.
 Sanders offered a new proposal in 2019 that would cancel $1.6 trillion of student loan, undergraduate and graduate debt for around 45 million Americans.

 Senator Brian Schatz (D-Hawaii) reintroduced the Debt Free College Act in 2019.

 In 2020, a majority of economists surveyed by the Initiative on Global Markets felt that forgiving all student loans would be more beneficial to higher income earners than lower income earners.

 During the 2020 presidential election, then-candidate Joe Biden said he planned to allow $10,000 in debt forgiveness to all student debtors.
 On August 24, 2022, Biden announced that he would forgive an amount of $10,000 for an estimated 43 million borrowers, and an additional $10,000 for Pell Grant recipients, with this relief limited to singles earning under $125,000 and married couples earning under $250,000, including refunding payments during the forbearance period by any borrower who requests it.
-This will reduce debt for an estimated 43 million borrowers and eliminate student loan debt for an estimated 20 million.
-The Congressional Budget Office estimated that it will cost the government about $400 billion.
+This would reduce debt for an estimated 43 million borrowers and eliminate student loan debt for an estimated 20 million.
+The Congressional Budget Office estimated that it would cost the government about $400 billion.
 The administration also proposed a new income-driven repayment plan.
+The U.S. Supreme Court ruled June 30, 2023 in Biden v.
+Nebraska that Biden's plan required action by Congress and that the Higher Education Relief Opportunities For Students Act did not permit the administration to act on its own.

 Some borrowers still have loans issued under the Federal Family Education Loan Program which closed in 2010.
 The Biden forgiveness plan originally allowed these borrowers to receive forgiveness by consolidating into Direct Loans, but due to potential lawsuits stopped allowing this on September 29, 2022, potentially excluding 800,000 FFEL borrowers.

+In February 2024, the Biden administration announced it would cancel $1.2 billion of student debt.
+The debt cancellation applies only to those enrolled in the Saving on a Valuable Education (SAVE) repayment plan who have been making payments for at least 10 years and who originally borrowed $12,000 or less for school.
+In April 2024, Biden announced plans to ease student loan debt, benefiting 23 million Americans.
+The plans included cancellation of up to $20,000 of accrued interest, regardless of income and automatic cancellation of debt for borrowers who were eligible for certain forgiveness programs, who had entered repayment decades ago, who had enrolled in low financial value programs, or who had been experiencing hardship.